-- Well-behaved dogs on leases are permitted only if the garden sign says so.
+- Well-behaved dogs on leashes are permitted only if the garden sign says so.
 Please respect the homeowner’s request and clean up after your pet.
 Thanks.

 - Not all gardens are conducive to strollers or wheelchairs because of narrow paths or walkways.
 Check the garden sign for any limitations.

-- Comfortable walking shoes, sunscreen +/or hat, camera, sunglasses, and pen to take notes.
+- Comfortable walking shoes, sunscreen +/or hat, camera, rain poncho, sunglasses, and pen to take notes.